robotomize/stubzero/README.md

-# fake-stubery
+# Fake-Stubery
-The generation of object wrappers for quickly creating prototype objects
+The generation of object wrappers for fast creation of prototype objects-models with fill data by type.